MicrosoftDocs/sql-docs/docs/language-extensions/install/windows-java.md

 ::: moniker range=">=sql-server-ver16"

-With SQL Server 2022, you can download and install any Java runtime, including the latest [Zulu Open JRE 11](https://www.azul.com/downloads/?package=jdk) or officially licensed Java runtimes.
+With SQL Server 2022, you can download and install any Java runtime, including the latest [Microsoft Build of OpenJDK](https://www.microsoft.com/openjdk) or officially licensed Java runtime.

 Java 11 is currently the supported version on Windows.
 The Java Runtime Environment (JRE) is the minimum requirement, but Java Development Kit (JDK) is useful if you need the Java compiler and development packages.
 Because the JDK is all inclusive, if you install the JDK, the JRE is not necessary.
 On Windows, we recommend installing the JDK under the default `/Program Files/` folder if possible.
 Otherwise, extra configuration is required to grant permissions to executables.
 For more information, see the [grant permissions (Windows)](#perms-nonwindows) section in this document.